TEXT - Fitch takes rating actions on enhanced muni bonds and TOBs

+Link to Fitch Ratings' Report: Fitch Takes Various Rating Actions on Enhanced

-Nov 9 - Fitch Ratings has taken various conforming rating actions on
+U.S. Municipal Bonds and TOBsDec 10 - Fitch Ratings has taken various conforming rating actions on enhanced

 Long-term ratings on enhanced municipal bonds may be higher than those of their